bumbu/BEST-Chisinau-Toolspace/README.md

 Tasks list order:
 - Edit
-	- Approve/Disaprove - test/rethink
+	- Approve/Disaprove - should be attached to file
-	- Add new version
 	- Output all extensions
 	- Adding extensions/Dropping on versions
+	- Adding new version actions (new buttons are not hooked)
 	- Remove
 	 	- Version
 	 	- Extension